weaviate/weaviate-io/developers/weaviate/model-providers/openai/embeddings.md

 </Tabs>

 :::tip Re-use existing vectors
-If you already have a compatible OpenAI vector available, you can provide it directly to Weaviate.
-This can be useful if you have already generated embeddings using OpenAI and want to use them in Weaviate, such as when migrating data from another system.
+If you already have a compatible model vector available, you can provide it directly to Weaviate.
+This can be useful if you have already generated embeddings using the same model and want to use them in Weaviate, such as when migrating data from another system.
 :::

 ## Searches